 Switzerland is home to the biggest mountains in the Alps.
 France may have Mont Blanc, but Switzerland has nine of the top ten highest peaks in Europe.
 Swiss mountains are iconic too – everyone recognises the familiar appearance of the Matterhorn in Zermatt.
 And the Eiger in Grindelwald is one of the most infamous climber’s mountains out there.

 Dramatic mountains make for spectacular scenery, and Switzerland is an ideal destination for skiers who appreciate an amazing view.
 The Jungfrau region is famously beautiful - the Lauterbrunnen valley inspired JRR Tolkein’s Middle Earth.
 And the mountain scenery in St Moritz is full of outstanding panoramas.
+Not forgetting the dramatic panorama of Klosters which has gained a royal reputation being favoured by King Charles.

 High altitude also means plenty of glacier skiing.
 The pretty village of Saas-Fee is home to the Allalin glacier and year round skiing.
 The Mont Fort glacier in Verbier offers exceptional skiing, and we head back to Zermatt for the Matterhorn Glacier Paradise where you can reputably access the highest piste in Europe!